OnderCataltepe/trivia-game/README.md

 ## Features

-There are six categories and three difficulty levels.
+-There are six categories and three difficulty levels.
-User has to answer the question in 15 seconds.
+-User has to answer the question in 15 seconds.
-Each category has 10 questions.
+-Each category has 10 questions.

 ## Scripts